kemitchell/plain-website-terms-of-service/terms.md

 ## Other Terms

-The company offers other products services, under different terms.
+The company offers other products and services, under different terms.
 These terms apply only to use of the website.

 ## Permission